forsyde/DeSyDe/tutorial.md

 ## Applications

-We shall model two applications that must be run on the platform of our choice before and just for fun we'll do it in two different ways: in a single file with both applications and with each one in its own file.
-We'll start with the single file approach.

-The applications here are SDF descriptions of Sobel and of Susan as follows:
+We shall model two applications that must be run on the platform of our choice.
+Let's start with the Sobel and SUSAN applications.
+Their SDF descriptions of Sobel and of Susan as follows:

 * Dot File: